Packages and Binaries:

 -t, --trace=[OUT] Turn on invoke/execute tracing, enable full backtrace.
 OUT can be stderr (default) or stdout.

--T, --tasks [PATTERN] Display the tasks (matching optional PATTERN) with descriptions, then exit. -AT combination displays all of tasks contained no description.
+-T, --tasks [PATTERN] Display the tasks (matching optional PATTERN) with descriptions, then exit. -AT combination displays all the tasks, including those without descriptions.

 -v, --verbose Log message to standard output.